How Zngur compares to other tools

 • CXX has limited support for some types in the standard library, but Zngur supports almost everything (Vec<T>, Vec<Vec<T>>, HashMap<T, T>, Box<[T]>, Arc<dyn T>, ...) with almost full API.

-• Zngur keeps the Rust side clean and normal, moving all glue code in the C++ side.
-But using CXX you will see the foreign types and glue codes in both languages.
+• Zngur keeps the Rust side clean and normal, moving all glue code to the C++ side.
+But using CXX you will see the foreign types and glue code in both languages.

 Migrating from CXX to Zngur